piravp/dictionary/README.md

         3.1 Calculus
         3.2 Applied mathematics
     4. Physics
+    5. Artificial Intelligence

 *The current version (.pdf) can be found [here](./dictionary.pdf).*

 ### Contribute
-This is a document that is meant to be understood by everyone.
+The hope is that anyone who wants to learn more about any of the topics in this book, should be able to read a book/article about that topic purely using this dictionary.
+Therefore, the book should cover *at least* most of the basic and intermediate terms for that topic.
 To achieve this, any type of contribution, styling, corrections, new definitions, translations is highly encouraged.